- Guaranteed for 2 full months

 Remember to hold the camera face-down as much as possible to reduce the risk of contamination from dust and dirt.

 If you have a lens on hand, it’s worth taking a test shot to look for any issues with the sensor.

 Set the camera to f/16 to f/22, point it at a bright subject (a white wall or the sky), and shoot a frame.
 Play the image back and zoom in on the LCD screen to look for any marks and scratches.

 Of course, it’s also important to look for any external signs of damage.
-Small scratches, scuffs, and marks should be expected, but heavy blemishes may show signs that the camera has been dropped.
+Small scratches, scuffs, and marks should be expected, but heavy blemishes can indicate that the camera has been dropped.
 Rubber grips often start to come off with heavy use, but these can be replaced at a low cost.

-Once again, however, there a few things to look for when making a purchase.
+Once again, however, there are a few things to look for when making a purchase.

 When inspecting a lens, you’ll want to check both the external and internal optics.